Guy Hamilton: Early films as director

-Hamilton's second film as director was The Intruder (1953) dealing with soldiers returning to civilian life, produced by Ivan Foxwell.
-He followed it with an adaptation of An Inspector Calls (1954).
+Hamilton's second film as director was The Intruder (1953) dealing with soldiers returning to civilian life, produced by Ivan Foxwell who would made three more films with Hamilton.
+The movie was an "A picture and Hamilton was able to make it after being approved by Jack Hawkins.
+The director wanted to follow it with a film of Dial M for Murder but Korda sold the rights to the play to Alfred Hitchcock and instead assigned Hamilton to direct an adaptation of An Inspector Calls (1954).